 I should also note since we have a lowered immune system we can be prone to certain infections.
 I take an asthma preventative and have had thrush 3 times from that and if I go on an antibiotic, which I had to recently (see previous post) I got thrush Again.
 It is really easy to get with a crappy immune system.
 So with my asthma med not only to I rinse my mouth really, really well but I then brush my teeth right after and then rinse my mouth Again in order to prevent that from happening.
 It is insanely annoying to get that.

 I know that for me going to the dentist is painful for my jaw, with the TMJ issues.
 And aggravating for my vertigo.
 So they know they have to split my appointments up a lot and give me ‘jaw’ breaks during it.
 So I have 4 appointments.
-One was a cleaning and 3 are for my cavities that I accumulated during the pandemic.
+One was a cleaning and 3 are for the cavities that I accumulated during the pandemic.
 So make sure you discuss your issues with your dentist.
 Including your medications because they will be aware of any dry mouth issues and treatments that could help you.

 I do have provincial disability insurance, but if that is All I had, I wouldn’t be able to cover the outstanding amount with my fixed income and budget of literally no extra expendable money.
 Saving up for basic dental work would be a real luxury.
 And when you consider all the health concerns that affect my teeth and the research on risk factors if your teeth are not taken care of this is an issue.